Sitting on a pyramid!

 Luxor (Ancient Thebes)

 Luxor is a bit blurry in my mind.
 There is so much to see there.
 I know we saw three temples (Temples of Luxor, Karnak and Edfu) and on the other side of the Nile, the Valley of the Kings and Valley of the Queens.
 Each temple had massive rows of columns (sometimes in the hundreds), giant statues, inscribed walls, extensive chambers, courtyards, rows of sphinxes and obelisks.
-These are the largest temple complexes ever built and given how amazing they were in our day, I can’t imagine what the people long ago thought about them.
+These are the largest temple complexes ever built and given how amazing they were in our day, I can not imagine what the people long ago thought about them.
 Across the Nile from Luxor is The Valley of the Kings, where the royal tombs are located.
 A tour of this area is interesting knowing there are still buried tombs full of treasure hidden.
 The Valley of the Queens has the Theban Necropolis holding 70 tombs.
-It’s an amazing structure built for the women who ruled ancient Egypt.
+It is an amazing structure built for the women who ruled ancient Egypt.
 Pharaohs decided to be buried in these places because traditional pyramids would get tomb robbers.

 Aswan